csreyn/freeCodeCamp/video/README.md

-This folder for video assets
+This folder is for video assets.